isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 And when dry, its high-gloss finish is not only scrubbable but nontoxic as well.
 Since most oil-based paints emit volatile organic compounds, Valspar 65004 is made to dry to touch just after one hour.
 And once dry, the risk of toxicity is eliminated.
 It is scratch resistant.
 When applying it, ensure to be in a well-ventilated area and wear the proper personal protective gear because of its high levels of VOCs, s while wet.

-Feel confident to use this product on furniture, trim, primed metal, wood and many other craft items
+Feel confident to use this product on furniture, trim, primed metal, wood and many other craft items Pros: - Dries fast - High gloss finish - Scratch-resistant
-Pros:
-- Dries fast
-- High gloss finish
-- Scratch-resistant

-Cons:
-- May emit some odor while wet.
+Cons: - May emit some odor while wet.

+> See Also: > Paint Sprayer for Interior Walls

 ###  [6.
 Rust-Oleum 253611 Metallic Accents Paint](https://www.amazon.com/dp/B003EELN1Y/?tag=p-policy-20)